nimishgupta/remodel/README.md

   -j  To specify the number of jobs to execute in parallel.
   -f  To specify a file other than (r|R)emodelfile.
   -B  To force rebuild of dependencies.
+  -help To display help menu.
+  --help to display help menu.

 =============================